RafaelSalguero/react-spread/readme.md

 The *tiniest* package to do forms in React.

-- ✅ Works with React 16 and 17
+- ✅ Works with React 16 and 17 both DOM and Native
 - ✅ Perfectly typed
 - ✅ Packaged both for ES6 + CommonJS
 - ✅ Functional, controlled style